 Class 12 English Core CBSE 2026 Paper Pattern Snapshot

-The 80-mark CBSE Class 12 English Core theory paper runs 3 hours and splits across three sections plus the internal-assessment block.
-Knowing the section-by-section weight is half the revision plan; once you know which section a chapter feeds, you can pick the right resource (Notes for theme recall, NCERT Solutions for back-exercise long answers).
+The 80-mark CBSE Class 12 English Core theory paper runs 3 hours.
+It splits across three sections plus the internal-assessment block.
+Knowing each section's weight is half the revision plan.
+Once you know which section a chapter feeds, you can pick the right resource.
+Use Notes for theme recall and NCERT Solutions for back-exercise long answers.

 - Section A - Reading Skills (22 marks): two unseen passages plus a note-making task.
-Unrelated to Flamingo or Vistas chapter content; tests comprehension and summarisation.
+It has no link to Flamingo or Vistas chapters.
+It tests reading and summarising.

 - Section B - Creative Writing Skills (18 marks): notice writing, invitation / reply, letter (formal), and article writing.
 Format and word-limit accuracy are the easy marks here.